brianmiller/phvalheim-server/README.md

     - utilizationMonitor
       - Brings real-time utilization of each world and process.
 Currently only provides real-time memory utilization for each world which is displayed on the public interface.
  - Supervisor
+   - The process watcher and executor.
+Supervisor manages all PhValheim processes, including every world deployed.
+ - NGINX
+   - All Public and Admin interfaces are published via NGINX.
+ - MariaDB
+   - All stateful (minus the Valheim and Steam binaries) are stored in MariaDB